uma-sethuraman/burnin-up-website/README.md

 - Uma - 45 hours

 Comments: Still hurt by aws amplify...but we're moving on
+- Frontend tests can be found in frontend/src/tests
+    - guitests.py is for selenium testing
+    - tests.tsx is for jest testing

-To run Jest tests: `npm run test` in frontend/src/tests
+- To run Jest tests: `npm run test` in frontend

-To run Selenium tests: `python guitests.py` in frontend/src/tests
+- To run Selenium tests: `python guitests.py` in frontend/src/tests